 So, the sealant bond must have a suitable width and shape for the expected movement.
 A bond breaker should be used to prevent the sealing material from bonding to the bottom of the recess.

 In this technique, holes are drilled on both sides of the crack.
-The holes are cleaned up and the legs of stitching dogs are anchored in it using either a non-shrink grout or an epoxy-resin based bonding system.
-The stitching dogs should be variable in length and/ or in orientation.
+The holes are cleaned up, and the legs of stitching dogs are anchored in it using either a non-shrink grout or an epoxy-resin-based bonding system.
+The stitching dogs should be variable in length and/ or orientation.

 It should be located in such a way that the tension transmitted across the crack is spread over an area and not applied to a single point.
 This method is preferred when the tensile strength is to be re-established across major cracks.